ACA Legislative Committee

-The Legislative Council was formed to oversee and support the association’s legislative and regulatory agenda, particularly at the federal level.
-The council’s charter, which outlines its purpose and primary responsibilities, is available on ACA’s website.
+The Legislative Committee was formed to oversee and support the association’s federal legislative agenda.
+The committee’s charter, which outlines its purpose and primary responsibilities, is available on ACA’s website.

-The council consists of members from various divisions of ACA’s membership.
-With the assistance of three additional non-voting members and ACA staff, the group meets to discuss legislative and regulatory matters and considers them for possible action.
+The committee consists of members from various divisions of ACA’s membership.
+With the assistance of three additional non-voting members and ACA staff, the group meets to discuss legislative matters and considers them for possible action.

 This often requires communication with government officials and their staff, either in person or in writing, to get more information on specific issues.
-In addition, council members provide critical input on behalf of ACA members with regards to official statements and testimony filed by the association.
-Finally, the council is responsible for identifying industry priorities and directing ACA staff efforts accordingly.
+In addition, committee members provide critical input on behalf of ACA members with regards to official statements and testimony filed by the association.
+Finally, the committee is responsible for identifying industry priorities and directing ACA staff efforts accordingly.

 ACA Interstate Committee